dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/howto-secrets.md

 ## Introduction

-In this guide, we demonstrate how to use Dapr's secrets API in your code to leverage the [secrets store building block]({{<ref secrets-overview>}}).
+This guide demonstrates how to use Dapr's secrets API in your code to leverage the [secrets store building block]({{<ref secrets-overview>}}).
 With the secrets API, you easily retrieve secrets in your application code from a configured secret store.

 <img src="/images/building-block-secrets-management-example.png" width=1000 alt="Diagram showing secrets management of example service">

 ## Set up a secret store

 Before retrieving secrets in your application's code, you must configure a secret store component.
-For this guide, we configure a local secret store which uses a local JSON file to store secrets.
+This example configures a local secret store which uses a local JSON file to store secrets.

 {{% alert title="Warning" color="warning" %}}
 In a production-grade application, local secret stores are not recommended.
 [Find alternatives]({{<ref supported-secret-stores >}}) to securely manage your secrets.